Disagreement Resolution

 No. Using the service is completely voluntary and all parties need to agree to participate; no one has to use it if they do not want to.

 You can of course follow your school and local authorities complaints procedures and if you’ve exhausted this route you may be able to complain to the Public Service Ombudsman for Wales.
-In certain circumstances you can also make an appeal to the Special Educational Needs Tribunal For Wales
+In certain circumstances you can also make an appeal to the Educational Tribunal For Wales

-What can disagreement avoidance and resolution achieve?
+What can disagreement resolution achieve?

 Disagreement resolution can be can be used to resolve a wide range of disagreements, such as: